LiliaFramework/Lilia/docs/docs/meta/inventory.md

 ## Overview

 Inventory meta functions handle transactions, capacity checks, retrieval by slot or ID, and persistent data storage.
-They also manage network updates so clients remain in sync with server-side inventory changes.
+Inventories hold items in a grid layout and may belong to characters or world containers.
+The functions also manage network updates so clients remain in sync with server-side changes.

---[[--
-Holds items within a grid layout.

-Inventories are an object that contains `Item`s in a grid layout.
-Every `Character` will have exactly one inventory attached to it, which is the only inventory that is allowed to hold bags - any item that has its own inventory (i.e a suitcase).
-Inventories can be owned by a character, or it can be individually interacted with as a standalone object.
-For example, the container plugin attaches inventories to props, allowing for items to be stored outside of any character inventories and remain "in the world".
-]]
 ---

 ### `getData(key, default)`